LiteLDev/LegacyScriptEngine/docs/apis/DataAPI/PlayerData.md

 - Return value type: `String`
   - If the return value is `Null`, it means the query failed.

-!!! tip
-    getAllPlayerInfo has been deprecated, it will only return online players's data
 #### Get all player information

 `data.getAllPlayerInfo()`